DavidAce/h5pp/README.md

 In C/C++ using HDF5 directly is not at all straightforward.
 Beginners are met with a steep learning curve to the vast API of HDF5.
-There are many C/C++ libraries already that simplify the user experience, but as a matter of opinion, not a simple as what can be found in other languages, like [h5py](https://www.h5py.org/) for Python.
+There are many C/C++ libraries already that simplify the user experience, but as a matter of opinion, not as simple as what can be found in other languages, like [h5py](https://www.h5py.org/) for Python.

 The goal of `h5pp` is to bring this level of simplicity to C++:
 - Users should be able to read/write common C++ data-types in a single line of code.
 - Users should not need prior knowledge of HDF5 for simple tasks.
 - Seemingly simple tasks should stay simple, e.g., specifying storage layout or enabling compression.
-- Advanced tasks should stay possible e.g., specifying chunk dimensions or MPI parallelism   )
+- Advanced tasks should stay possible e.g., specifying chunk dimensions or MPI parallelism.
 - Logs and error messages should be meaningful to beginners.
 - Installation should be just as simple.